 - Issues that are encountered during installation or configuration.

 - Deployment errors that are encountered when customers try to deploy applications to the Azure platform and services.

 - Runtime errors when customers use the Azure platform and services.

-- Performance issues with applications that were built using the supported open source technologies on the Azure platform and services.
+- Performance issues that affect applications that were built by using the supported open source technologies on the Azure platform and services.